bioconda/bioconda.github.io/_sources/developer/bulk.rst.txt

 Handling build failures
 ~~~~~~~~~~~~~~~~~~~~~~~

-Build failures are stored in a file ``build_failure.<arch>.yaml`` next to each failing recipe.
+Build failures are stored in a file ``build_failure.<arch>.yaml`` next to each
-You can list all build failures stored in the current branch of bioconda-recipes via the command
+failing recipe.
+You can list all build failures stored in the current branch of
+bioconda-recipes via the command ``bioconda-utils list-build-failures recipes
+config.yml``.
+This reads the yaml files from failing recipes, and prints
-``bioconda-utils list-build-failures recipes config.yaml``.
-The presented table will be sorted by
+a table on stdout that will be sorted by the number of dependencies and package
-the number of dependencies and package downloads, which should help for prioritizing the fixing work.
+downloads, which should help for prioritizing the fixing work.

 This file can look e.g. like this: